telehash/telehash.github.io/v3/e3x/channels.md

 When a new exchange is established, it errors any `OPEN` channels and sets the minimum required incoming channel IDs back to 1.

+If the maximum ID is reached the exchange must be regenerated, resetting it back to 1.

 <a name="timeouts" />
 ### Timeouts